Nathaniel Wallich: Retirement, death, and legacy

 Wallich had suffered deteriorating health for many years, at one time contracting cholera, and he was finally obliged to resign his post in 1846 and retire to London, where he became vice-president of the Linnean Society, of which he had been a fellow since 1818.

 Wallich remained in London until his death seven years later.
 He died at Gower Street in Bloomsbury on 28 April 1854 aged 68.
 He was buried in Kensal Green Cemetery.

 Part of Wallich's herbarium collections held at Kew, and known as the Wallich Herbarium, is the largest separate herbarium.
 Another part of the collection is the Central National Herbarium of the Botanical Survey of India in Calcutta, making in all about 20,500 specimens.
 Wallich is also credited with the authorship of 35 papers, mostly botanical.

-Family
+When Wallich stayed at Botany Hall, a residence in Singapore, on top of a hill to recuperate from his illness, the hill was then named Mount Wallich after him.

+Personal life

 Wallich's was the maternal uncle of the Danish zoologist Theodore Cantor.
 Wallich married Juliane Marie Hals (born 1797), later known as Mary Ann, on 30 May 1812, but she died only two months later.
 In 1815, Wallich married Sophia Collings (1797–1876).
 Together, they had seven children, two of whom died in infancy.
 Their eldest son George Charles became a distinguished oceanographer.